 Conclusion

 The initial movements of H. sapiens at the onset of the UP can be traced by the distributions of blade assemblages in South-eastern Europe.
-One of the most important sites is BK Cave, located in the central Balkan Mountains (Stara Planina), which preserves a rich IUP assemblage (Layer I) linked to H. sapiens, suggesting an intensive settlement in the area from 45 to 43 ka cal BP.
-According to contextual information from other regional sites (from the North slopes of the Balkan Mountains), there are two IUP phases: Early IUP, present in BK Layer I and starting at 45 ka calBP, and possibly shortly before in Layer J, and Late IUP, at TD-I Cave in layer 4, stratified above the CI/Y-5 tephra level (i.e. starting after 39 ka calBP).
+One of the most important sites is BK Cave, located in the central Balkan Mountains (Stara Planina), which preserves a rich IUP assemblage (layer I) linked to H. sapiens, suggesting an intensive settlement in the area from 45 to 43 ka cal BP.
+According to contextual information from other regional sites (from the north slopes of the Balkan Mountains), there are two IUP phases: Early IUP, present in BK layer I and starting at 45 ka calBP, and possibly shortly before in layer J, and Late IUP, at TD-I Cave in layer 4, stratified above the CI/Y-5 tephra level (i.e., starting after 39 ka calBP).
 This implies that the IUP persisted in the area from 45 to 43 ka calBP (BK Cave), and after 39 ka calBP (TD Cave).
 In Kozarnika Cave, layer 6/7 corresponds chrono-stratigraphically to the IUP (c.
 49–44 ka calBP), but is poorly preserved and contains at least two technological components: blades (similar to the IUP) and bladelets (conform to the overlying EUP bladelet assemblage from layer 5c: Early Kozarnikian).
 Taphonomic and techno-typological analyses are needed to differentiate the possible IUP from EUP assemblages in Kozarnika Cave.